Jl. Plawa No.50, Seminyak, Kec. Kuta, Kabupaten Badung, Bali 80361

 Avoid riding at night, especially in rural areas where roads may be poorly lit and hazards harder to spot.
 Always keep your gas tank at least half full, petrol stations can be scarce in some regions.

-Read more: 18 Best Rental Scooters in Bali, Choose Your Bali Scooter Type?
+Read more: 18 Best Rental Scooters in Bali, Choose Your Bali Scooter Type!

 Many tourists underestimate the skill level required to safely navigate Bali's chaotic roads or overlook legal age restrictions.